The Farmhouse Rock Climbing

 |GPS:||31.691, -110.428 Google Map · Climbing Area Map|

-There are three main areas.
+This wonderful crag features high quality rock with many different types routes - long, short, steep, slab......... there is something to keep everyone happy.
+There are several main areas.
 The Sunny side is about 300 feet high and a couple hundred yards wide of vertical or slightly overhang high quality rock (South-east facing).
-The shaded Prow (with no routes on it yet) and the Bowling Alley areas face north with some serious steep climbing.
-There is great potential for development in this area.
+The shaded Prow and the Bowling Alley areas face north with some serious steep and difficult climbing.
+The Pumpkin Patch and Vineyard have been densely developed over the last few years by a dedicated group of Sierra Vista locals and have grades ranging from 5.6-5.12+

 Days w Precip